 Help your daughter uncover her inner beauty

-In a world where appearances sometimes seem to matter more than anything else, it's important to redress the balance and help shift your daughter's attention from how her body looks, to all the amazing things her body helps her do.
+In a world where appearances sometimes seem to matter more than anything else, it's important to redress the balance.
+We've put together an action checklist to help shift your daughter's attention from how she looks on the outside, to what an amazing person she is on the inside.

 Appreciating your daughter's outer beauty is important, but so is valuing the other traits that make her special.
-With Dr Julie Smith’s ‘I Challenge You’ TikTok video, you can help your daughter realise we have many qualities beyond our appearance, and that measuring our worth by comparing looks can have a negative impact on ourselves and others.
+Help her realise we have many qualities beyond our appearance, and that measuring our worth by comparing looks, can have a negative impact on ourselves and others.

 Your daughter's beauty is more than skin deep